The Cougar Pets Mission

 Animal Facilities Manager

 Megan is a 2010 graduate of the CCCC VMT program, and has 6 years of practical and educational experience.
 Megan loves cats, and has adopted 2 Cougar Pets, Stella and Evan (Abu).
-She is happily married and has one son that keeps her busy.
+She has one son that keeps her busy.

 Stephanie Cook, RVT

 Stephanie is a passionate RVT that enjoys teaching and working part-time at a local emergency clinic.
 She is familiar with dog behavior and helps temperament test many of our dogs.
 Stephanie has a pack of her own, including a few Cougar Pets!

 Madelynn was drawn to veterinary medicine at a young age because of her interest in helping animals in need and her experiences in animal rescue.
 She works with all sizes and species.
 Madelynn has many animals at home including foster kittens, her own cats, a dog, a rabbit, fish tanks and birds, one of which is a macaw.
 Her hobbies are bowling and spending time with all of her fur babies.
 Madelynn is originally from Ocean Isle Beach, North Carolina but moved to this area because of her interest in this unique program which she has now graduated from and is currently enjoying being employed by.

 Anika Thomas is a student of the VMT program at CCCC and will be graduating in 2020.
 She was born 3/12/98 in Asheboro, NC and grew up in a house full of animals.
 Currently, she has two cats, McKenzie and Purrdy.
 Anika hopes to adopt a dog companion after graduating!
 She plans to work at a small general practice after graduation.
 She hopes to give the best care to all animals that come to her for help.
 She loves to play sports, especially volleyball and being with her familiy and friends.